HOME | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US | DOING AWAY WITH THE "ISSUE"

 The 23-28 September 2020 limited re-showing of Forbidden Memory on YouTube

 What are we talking about?
-Although obviously a low-cost project that starts slowly, even though it's filmed mostly during the daytime the film progresses indeed like a campfire narration.
-But, surprisingly, it engages, and for that minimalist result alone it should already be commended.
+Although obviously a low-cost project that starts slowly, the film progresses like a campfire narration, even though it was filmed mostly during the daytime.
+Surprisingly, however, it engages, and for that minimalist result alone it should already be commended.
 Again, we must say that despite the near-absence of dramatizations the film is arresting enough in its telling of what transpired during the Palimbang massacre of 1974 at the height of the Marcos regime's power trip.

 Uhm, let us rephrase that other statement.
 The near-absence of dramatizations involving actors . . . actually renders for the Palimbang story a film that's more precious as a stirring historical museum piece rather than just another editing-room beauty.
-If you didn't catch the limited YouTube showing, here's hoping you get to access the film elsewhere and with it realize that someone's historical revisionism towards a time of recklessness, even with amply-tooled aesthetics, isn't going to have an easy time in the presence of low-cost gems like this.
+If you didn't catch the limited YouTube showing, here's hoping you get to access the film elsewhere and with it realize that someone's historical negationism towards a time of recklessness, even with amply-tooled aesthetics, isn't going to have an easy time in the presence of low-cost gems on history like this one.

 [Click here for an alternative access to the Facebook post]

 Minouh Murakami's brief critique on DengCoy Miel's Saranggola ni Pepe posted on Facebook

 (posted 24 September 2020, Facebook)

 Chef Dale Talde's halo-halo of shaved ice, avocado, green mango, kiwi, young coconut meat and nuts in episode 7 of Top Chef: Chicago (2008).
 [Cropped screenshot uploaded by lafang.mikemina.com to pinterest.ph]

 A clip from the Top Chef episode capturing Dale Talde's halo-halo "quickfire" entry.
 [Uploaded 28 April 2008 by Arnold Gatilao]